The module consists of five main blocks and a conclusion. Each block emphasises a different aspect or way of thinking about the Roman empire.

 Block 5: Legacy of empire

-Your attention turns to a series of case studies which consider the extent to which late antiquity was a period of continuity or change.
+Your attention turns to a series of case studies that consider the extent to which late antiquity was a period of continuity or change.
 How did the empire respond to the pressures of ‘barbarian’ incursions and economic crisis, and how did it draw upon its own history to create a new imperial focus at Constantinople?
 In what ways has the Roman empire continued to have an impact in the modern world?

 Block 6: Conclusion